Nenset Church: History

-After World War II, there was a desire for an annex chapel and cemetery in the Nenset/Tollnes area, just west of the town of Skien in (what was then) Solum municipality.
+Following World War II, there was a desire to establish an annex chapel and cemetery in the Nense/Tollnes area, located just west of Skien town within the then Solum municipality.
 After some fundraising, this was approved.
 Gudolf Blakstad and Herman Munthe-Kaas were hired to design the new building.
 The building had a chapel on the 2nd floor with space for approximately 200 people, while there was a parish hall and kitchen on the 1st floor.
 The building was consecrated on 17 December 1961.
 This was intended to be a two-stage construction project with a larger church to be built later.
 In 1988, the Nenset Chapel was upgraded to parish church status and re-titled as Nenset Church.
-In 1996, the second building phase was carried out by architect Tor Arild Danielsen.
+In 1996, the second phase of construction was completed under the direction of architect Tor Arlid Danielsen.
 A new church room was completed and parish offices were added into the older part of the building.
 The newly-enlarged building was re-consecrated on 19 January 1997.